butterdori/gmktec-m5plus/README.md

 # GMKtec NucBox M5 Plus #
 This is a record of setting up a Proxmox server with the M5 Plus for OPNsense router with mobile hotspot, portable NAS, and a portable workstation/gaming desktop.

+Currently running on Proxmox host:
+* OPNsense router with Wifi AP using onboard MediaTek RZ616 Wifi and hostapd service
+* OMV NAS
+* Windows 10 with AMD Radeon Vega 8 PCI passthrough (Steam, Sunshine/Moonlight)

 ## Motivation ##
 I have a home server based on a used workstation hardware to serve as a central storage for all of my needs, including photos, films, data, documents and other digital backups.
 While this always-on, always online server is useful and allows me to access my entire storage online, sometimes portable storage can also be useful.
 There may be limited internet connection, or none at all when travelling.
 At the same time, a physical external storage relies on a physical connection which can become easily damaged especially when travelling while connected.
 I was therefore looking for a portable NAS, if you will, that is 1) portable, and 2) accessible wirelessly.
 Being accessible wirelessly also meant that multiple devices can access the storage at the same time.